joncheng-dev/bakery-app-C-/README.md

 # Bakery App

-#### A console app for to determine costs for bread and pastry at a bakery.
-The user can enter how many loaves of bread and pieces of pastry they want, and the app will use algorithms to return a total cost.
+#### A simple console app for users to determine total costs for bread and pastry at Pierre's Bakery.

 #### By Jonathan Cheng